QuantumSavory/QuantumClifford.jl/docs/src/noisycircuits_perturb.md

 end
 ```

-!!! warning "Unstable"
-    This is experimental functionality with an unstable API.

-Import with `using QuantumClifford.Experimental.NoisyCircuits`.

 This module enables the simulation of noisy Clifford circuits through a perturbative expansion in the noise parameter (assuming the noise is small).
-Instead of simulating many Monte Carlo trajectories, only the leading order trajectories are exhaustively enumerated and simulated.
+Instead of simulating many Monte Carlo trajectories, only the leading order trajectories are exhaustively enumerated and simulated, supporting even obtaining symbolic expressions for figures of merit.

+# Purification Circuit Example

 Here is an example of a purification circuit (the same circuit seen in the [Monte Carlo example](@ref noisycircuits_mc))